 Dr Asia-Sophia Wolf

-Asia-Sophia is a Postdoctoral Research Associate working with Professor Robert Heyderman.
-Her research focuses on the immune response against pneumococcal disease and correlates of protection against bacterial carriage in the nasopharynx.
+Asia was a Postdoctoral Research Associate working with Professor Robert Heyderman.
+Her research focused on the immune response against pneumococcal disease and correlates of protection against bacterial carriage in the nasopharynx.
 She is particularly interested in the role of vaccination in mediating colonisation and clearance of pneumococcus and creating herd immunity in high-transmission environments.
 Her long-term research interests include vaccine efficacy and development and immune responses to infectious diseases.